 But let’s not wish him to share in our pain just yet.

-Dads, the vast majority of them anyway, want to be great dads.
+Dads want to be great dads.
 They want to have an active role in bringing up their kids, and they love it when they feel like they’re succeeding in that role.
-But because Mom is the one with the magical breast milk, touch and smell, Dad often feels powerless to help out in the sleep department, which means Mom’s up every time baby cries, and Dad, while sympathetic, can’t do much but go back to sleep.
+But because Mom is the one with the magical breast milk, touch and smell, Dad often feels powerless to help out in the sleep department, which means Mom’s up every time baby cries, and Dad, can’t do much but go back to sleep.

 This can lead to some hostility from a sleep deprived Mom, who feels like she’s doing more than her share, and some defensiveness from Dad, who gets to feeling attacked for something he has no control over.